Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Phantasy Digest #2: An 80-page digest-sized publications put out by fan publisher Hall Publications in 1977.
 Edited by Wayne Warfield, #2 features fiction by John Jakes (Brak the Barbarian) and Robert E. Howard ("Fangs of Gold").
 The REH detective story is illustrated by Dave Sim.
 Sim also did the cover illustration.

 • Power Comics #1: B&W published by Power Comics Co.
 First Sim aardvark story (he only did the art) entitled "A Boy and His Aardvark" 5 pages.
 Later reprinted in a second printing.
-Here is the first five pages from the comic up on the Now & Then Times comic books store website.

 • Psycho #1 Annual: 1972.
 From Skywald Publishing, Dave did the contents page illustration.